Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Summary: The ASUS ZenPad Z8 tablet hits value on the head.
 Its display, performance, and software is sufficient for a pleasant Android experience, but compromise can be seen in the camera and audio quality.
 Being Verizon-compatible gives it a mobility advantage.
+If you’re looking for a tablet that’s also a TV, take a look at our review of RCA announces a TV tablet, the DMT580D.

 What We Liked